- Actor Allusion: Joe Pantoliano doing the voice of an Italian club owner/pimp? Who knew?

 - Too Soon: After 9/11, Rockstar North changed the paint jobs on the police cars so that they didn't resemble those of the NYPD.
-Some pedestrian dialogue was also changed.
+Some pedestrian dialogue was also changed and one mission that mentioned terrorism was removed.
 There was insufficient time between the disaster and publication for extensive alterations.

 - Urban Legend of Zelda: Some fans are completely sure that Claude was originally concieved as a speaking protagonist, because of a leftover sound from GTA 2 appearing in a trailer for the game.
 Rockstar denies that Claude was ever supposed to speak, though.

 - There were a ton of rumors about what content had been cut after 9/11, including a persistent one that Donald Love's last mission would have involved crashing a plane into a building, despite Word of God saying that there were never plans for large aircraft.